mcxraider/interview-preparation/mlops_interview_questions.md

 - **Container Orchestration**: Kubernetes for ML workloads
 - **Stream Processing**: Kafka, Spark Streaming for real-time ML
 - **Model Optimization**: TensorRT, ONNX, quantization techniques

----

-*This comprehensive list covers fundamental concepts, advanced techniques, and real-world scenarios you're likely to encounter in MLOps interviews.
-Practice explaining these concepts clearly and be prepared to discuss specific tools and implementations based on your experience.*